TABLE OF CONTENTS

 - Search: the repository by its name

-- Filter: the repositories by system (SCM tool), compliance status with the applicable Build Assurance Policies, type of security findings detected, and the last build time of the code in the repository
+- Filter: the repositories by system (Source Code Management tool), compliance status with the applicable Build Assurance Policies, topic name which is used in either GitHub or GitLab to categorize repositories, type of security findings detected, and the last build time of the code in the repository

 - Remove: select one or more repositories from the list and click this button to remove them from Aqua